Bharat9848/notes/DNS.md

 - NS record: provides the hostname that is authorative DNS for a host name.
 - MX record: provides mail server alias CNAME against a host name.
 - SRV record: ??
+- **DNS redirect**: intelligently maps the user to nearest edge CDN server.
+DNS reply contains another URL instead of an IP.
+Second DNS lookup for new URL gives the IP address of proxy server.
+DNS keeps track of failing server and network congestion and route client to a appropriate server.
 ## tools
  1. dig
  - `dig <hostname>`